Healthdirect Free Australian health advice you can count on.

 What is gastric bypass surgery?

 Gastric bypass surgery is a very effective type of surgery for weight loss, but it is not for everyone.
-Discuss with your doctor which approach is best for you, and talk about what to expect.
-You could ask:
+You should discuss with your doctor which approach is best for you and talk about what to expect.

 How do I prepare for gastric bypass surgery?

-If you are planning to have surgery, you are likely to need different tests to make sure that a gastric bypass is right for you.
+If you are planning to have surgery, your doctor will refer you for tests to make sure that a gastric bypass is right for you.
+You may be asked to attend an information session to learn more about the surgery and what to expect afterwards.

-Your doctor will advise you about any changes you need to make to medicines and diet in the weeks or days before surgery.
+To lower your risk of complications, it's recommended to eat a very limited diet for several weeks before having surgery.
+Your doctor will tell you more about any changes you need to make to your medicines and diet in the weeks and days before surgery.

-During the procedure, staples are used to create a small pouch in the top part of the stomach, as the image below shows.
+During the procedure, staples are used to create a small pouch in the top part of the stomach, as shown in the image below.

-The pouch is attached by stitches to the lower part of the small intestine so food will bypass most of the stomach and the first part of the small intestine.
+The pouch is attached to the lower part of the small intestine, so food will bypass most of the stomach and the first part of the small intestine.

 illustration of a gastric bypass